Manager’s Guide: 15 Steps – Review of Occupational Health Service Provision

 13. The Review/Investigation

 In order to get a full picture of what’s happening across the company (and especially in multi-national and cost centred companies) try any or all of the following:

 - Workshops to discuss and analyse services.
 Use the first part of the workshop for explaining OH is so that outcomes are realistic and people understand what is required.
-The second part would be based on your company’s needs and requirements.
+The second part looks at company’s needs and requirements.

 - A list of key stakeholders (important people) in the company for an interview, and could include

 - The current occupational health provider